Vale-6/Vale-6/README.md

 ### Hi,
 I'm Valentina,
-this is my archive and here you will find all my projects👋
+this is my archive and here you will find all my projects.👋</br>
+I started programming thanks to high school and after a while I enrolled in a Front-end Development course.
+I'm continuing to study new things and I'm always ready to do so

 ### Languages
 <img src=/>